google-marketing-solutions/feedgen/README.md

 the product's web page into the prompt.
 All `span` and `p` tags are extracted from the fetched HTML content and concatenated together to form an additional paragraph of information that is passed to the LLM in the prompt, along with dedicated instructions on how to use this additional information.
+JSON web responses will be used as-is without additional parsing.
 Furthermore, fetched web page information is cached using Apps Script's [CacheService](https://developers.google.com/apps-script/reference/cache) for a period of 60 seconds in order to avoid refetching and reparsing the content for the generation of titles (which is a separate call to the Vertex AI API).